osamaalariky/OSMovie/README.md

 ## Additional Notes

 - Ensure you have a valid API key from TMDB to interact with the database.
+- Ensure you have the `.env` file at the root with the following content and use your own API_KEY:

 # Getting Started